A Class and Sentence Guide for Florida Felony Crimes

 Third-Degree Felonies

-These felonies are the least serious type of felony in Florida.
+These are the least serious felonies in Florida.
 They are punishable by a fine of up to $5,000 and imprisonment for up to five years.
 Examples include armed trespassing, vehicular or firearm theft, and aggravated stalking.

 Enhanced Felony Sentences